Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Introduction

-KONECT, the \underline{Ko}blenz \underline{Ne}twork \underline Collec\underline tion, contains 168 network datasets as of April 2013.
-In addition to these datasets, KONECT consists of Matlab code to generate statistics and plots about them, which are shown on the KONECT website\footnote{\href{http://konect.uni-koblenz.de/}{konect.uni-koblenz.de}}.
-KONECT contains networks of all sizes, from small classical datasets from the social sciences such as Kenneth Read's Highland Tribes network with 16 vertices and 58 edges (\href{http://konect.uni-koblenz.de/networks/ucidata-gama}{\textsf{HT}}), to the Twitter social network with 52 million nodes and 1.9 billion edges (\href{http://konect.uni-koblenz.de/networks/twitter_mpi}{\textsf{TF}}).
+KONECT, the \underline{Ko}blenz \underline{Ne}twork \underline Collec\underline tion, contains over 1,000 network datasets as of 2017.
+In addition to these datasets, KONECT consists of Matlab code to generate statistics and plots about them, which are shown on the KONECT website\footnote{\href{http://konect.cc/}{http://konect.cc/}}.
+KONECT contains networks of all sizes, from small classical datasets from the social sciences such as Kenneth Read's Highland Tribes network with 16 vertices and 58 edges (\href{http://konect.cc/networks/ucidata-gama/}{\textsf{HT}}), to the Twitter social network with 52 million nodes and 1.9 billion edges (\href{http://konect.cc/networks/twitter_mpi/}{\textsf{TF}}).
 Figure~\ref{fig:scatter.size.avgdegree} shows a scatter plot of all networks by the number of nodes and the average degree in the network.
 Each network in KONECT is represented by a unique two- or three-character code which we write in a \textsf{sans-serif font}, and is indicated in parentheses as used previously in this paragraph.
-The full list of codes is given online.\footnote{\href{http://konect.uni-koblenz.de/networks}{konect.uni-koblenz.de/networks}}
+The full list of codes is given online.\footnote{\href{http://konect.cc/networks/}{http://konect.cc/networks/}}